-film") is the primary cause of Sabatier border effects, though they also state that bromides and oxidation byproducts may enhance the border effect.
-In my article "Controlling the Sabatier Effect" I point
+in the film") is the primary cause of Sabatier border effects, though they also state that bromides and oxidation byproducts may enhance the border effect.
+In my article "Controlling the Sabatier Effect" I

-out that "print solarization" might be a good general term for the multiple effects derived by re-exposing an emulsion during development, which include fog, sabatier reversal, and border effects caused by diffusion
+point out that "print solarization" might be a good general term for the multiple effects derived by re-exposing an emulsion during development, which include fog, sabatier reversal, and border effects caused by

 Diffraction at the edges of the crystals, predominant with fine-grained emulsions."
 If these are indeed the causes of halation, then I see no reason why halation should not also take place in a paper emulsion.